monovich/bart2-docker/README.md

 # For future runs, provide unique file input names to avoid overwrites.

-# 6) Run BART in Container
-# The docker image uses the data directory as a bridge between the container
-# and host machine.
-Data needs to be placed inside the data directory on the
-# host machine to be accessible to the container.

 # Due to git filesize limits, only a test genelist is provided, though BART
 # also takes .bam and .bed input: